OpenSPP/documentation/docs/glossary.rst

    Targeting criteria
-       A policy that seeks to direct an intervention (benefit or service) to the :term:`intended population<intended population>`, to minimize the coverage of those not intended to be :term:`beneficiaries<beneficiaries>` (errors of inclusion) and the noncoverage of intended :term:`beneficiaries<beneficiaries>` (errors of exclusion).
+       A policy that seeks to direct an intervention (benefit or service) to the :term:`intended population<intended population>`, to minimize the coverage of those not intended to be :term:`beneficiaries<beneficiaries>` (errors of inclusion) and the noncoverage of intended beneficiaries (errors of exclusion).
 (We prefer to avoid using the term :term:`targeting<targeting>` in relation to an act of implementation.)

        | 🇫🇷 Critères de ciblage
        | 🇪🇸 Criterios de focalización